Sailor Moon Eternal: Japanese release

 The first film was slated to release in Japanese theaters on September 11, 2020, but was postponed and released four months later on January 8, 2021, due to COVID-19 pandemic.
 The second film was released on February 11, 2021.
 The Japanese Blu-ray and DVD were released on June 30, 2021.

 International release

-In late April 2021, it was announced that Netflix acquired the streaming rights for the two-part film, and it premiered worldwide on June 3, 2021.
+In late April 2021, it was announced that Netflix acquired the streaming rights for the two-part film, and it premiered worldwide (excluding Japan and Mainland China) on June 3, 2021.
 In early May 2021, it was announced that the English dub cast from both Sailor Moon Crystal and the redub of the 1990s anime reprised their roles, with the exception of Chris Niosi as he did not reprise his role as Helios.
 The role was assumed by Brian Beacock who previously voiced Ail, an original character in the redub of Sailor Moon R.